Entity resolution with a MIO solution: An explainer

 Since the snipped relationships and context boundaries determine the size of entities, placement of the context boundaries needs to balance two competing factors:

-When placing context boundaries, you must balance these factors along with your performance needs for MIOvantage.
+When placing context boundaries, the factors are balanced along with your performance needs.
 Under-snipping can create entities that are too large for the solution to be performant; over-snipping can create a situation where the number of entities required to do anything also reduces performance.

 For example, in the previous Customer-Policy unsnipped relationship, the policy's number and value might be pushed to the Customer.
 The customer's policy numbers and their values can then be known while looking at the Customer entity without retrieving the corresponding Policy entities.

-This summary data remains current because MIOvantage automatically pushes updates (if any) to all extant summaries whenever the originating entity is updated.
+This summary data remains current because updates (if any) are automatically pushed to all extant summaries whenever the originating entity is updated.

 The basic tenets of entity resolution are relatively straightforward.
 But when you closely examine the actual implementation needs for entity resolution in terms of operations, analytics, and performance, you reveal more complex issues.

-MIOvantage entity resolution is designed to allow flexible, multi-entity and multi-domain entity resolution, using a business model.
+Our entity resolution solutions are designed to allow flexible, multi-entity and multi-domain entity resolution, using a business model.
 This also allows the entity resolution to discover relationships between entities, even when these relationships are not explicitly identified in the data.

-The MIOvantage solution is high-performance as data arrives, regardless of whether the data is creating new entities or updating existing entities.
-By maintaining the lineage of the entities with their original fragments, MIOvantage entity resolution also delivers maximum meaning over time.
+Our solution is high-performance as data arrives, regardless of whether the data is creating new entities or updating existing entities.
+By maintaining the lineage of the entities with their original fragments, our entity resolution also delivers maximum meaning over time.

-As a result, the MIOvantage solution to entity resolution is both high-performance and high-quality, making it ideally suited for a wide range of applications.
+As a result, MIOsoft’s entity resolution is both high-performance and high-quality, making it ideally suited for a wide range of applications.